-7.1.1.1 These requirements shall apply to drilling ship's and MODU types referred to in 1.2 Part I "Classification" of the Rules for the Classification and Construction and Equipment of Mobile Offshore Drilling Units and Fixed Offshore Platforms1 and intended for drilling operations for the exploration and/or exploitation of resources beneath the sea bed.

-7.1.1.2 MODU in the design of which new approaches to MODU structure, supporting forces, etc. are used and to which these Rules cannot be applied are subject to special consideration by the Register.

-7.1.1.3 Existing MODUs which do not meet the present Rules to a full extent shall at least comply with the provisions of the Rules applied to these MODUs prior to coming into force of the present requirements.
+- 7.1.1.1 These requirements shall apply to drilling ship's and MODU types referred to in 1.2 Part I "Classification" of the Rules for the Classification and Construction and Equipment of Mobile Offshore Drilling Units and Fixed Offshore Platforms1 and intended for drilling operations for the exploration and/or exploitation of resources beneath the sea bed. - 7.1.1.2 Freeboard values for MODU, in the design of which new approaches to MODU structure, supporting forces, etc. are used and to which these Rules cannot be applied, shall be assigned on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis. - 7.1.1.3 Existing MODUs which do not meet the present Rules to a full extent shall at least comply with the provisions of the Rules applied to these MODUs prior to coming into force of the present requirements.